 We spent 2 weeks in Placencia visiting friends, eating at our favorite restaurants and relaxing!
-Here is a glimpse!
+Here

 The last couple days have been fairly eventful.
 We crossed the border Into Belize,visited friends over night in Progresso (Northern Belize), drove 13 miles of pot hole laden gravel roads for an hour and a half, at 5 mph, picked & dropped a friend at the Belize City airport, camped in a Mennonite community in Central Belize, for free at the park, got some welding and maintenance done at a muffler shop, ate a banana split from the Mennonite dairy, drove to Southern Belize to our home for the next two weeks, a house on the Caribbean sea!
 I’m tired just writing all that!
 All in all it has been productive and lots of fun.
 The sea breeze is incredible tonight as we settle in for a welcome nights sleep.